Mansi06Salar/cara-ecommerce-mern/README.md

 # Running the Project Locally

-The project is not required to be deployed to work.
+CARA does not need to be deployed in order to run.

-You can clone the repository and run the complete frontend, backend, and database functionality locally.
+You can clone the repository and run the frontend, backend, and database functionality locally.

 ---

 ## Prerequisites

-Install the following before running the project:
+Install or have access to the following:

 - Node.js
 - npm
 - Git
-- A MongoDB Atlas account
+- MongoDB Atlas account
 - A modern web browser

 VS Code is recommended but not required.

+If you want to use the instructions below for starting the frontend, install the **Live Server** extension in VS Code.

 ---

 ## 1. Clone the Repository

+Clone the project:

 ```bash
 git clone https://github.com/Mansi06Salar/cara-ecommerce-mern.git
 ```

-Move into the project:
+Move into the cloned project:

 ```bash
 cd cara-ecommerce-mern